How do I know if my baby has baby acne?

 How can I treat baby acne?

-In the most severe cases of baby acne, some doctors will refer you to a dermatologist who might recommend treatment with medicines such as benzoyl peroxide.
-Do not treat your baby with any over-the-counter or prescription medicines without first talking to your doctor.
+In the most severe cases of baby acne, some doctors will refer you to a dermatologist.
+Never attempt to treat your baby without first talking to your doctor.